 Despite what some economists say, the “real” economy is still in a deep recession and that means that more debt collectors are engaging in tactics which are outright unfair and downright dirty.
 A matter of fact, debt collections tactics have gotten so dirty that Fair Debt Collection Practices Act (FDCPA) lawsuits spiked to 441 in the Sept.
 16-30 period, compared to 390 in the first half of September, according to data from U.S. District Courts.

-Below are a few dirty debt collection tricks you need to know about:
+Dirty debt collection tricks you need to know about:

 - An attempt to collect debt payments from relatives of deceased debtors.
 We’ve talked about this problem a few times before; but it’s worth repeating – you are not responsible for your deceased relative’s debts.
 Some unscrupulous debt collectors will contact the children and grandchildren of a deceased debtor and attempt to guilt trip them into paying on a debt.
 Don’t do it.
 Even if a debt collector says that you are responsible for your loved one’s debts don’t believe them, they are not telling the truth.